begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/EA App/Readme.md

 4. If you don't have the game files, install them, but if you do, check out this [YouTube video](https://youtu.be/5HCQYtuzqgk?t=15).

-    After that the game should be ready to play!
+After that, the game should be ready to play!

 Have fun! :)